zoharbabin/kaltura-discord/memory-bank/activeContext.md

 - Remove redundant environment variable management scripts and files
 - Maintain a single source of truth for environment variables
 - Organize memory bank files into logical categories for improved clarity
+- Lower unit test coverage thresholds to match the current state of the project

 ## Open Questions